Baptiste-Pignol/iadvize/README.md

 ## usage

-launch chat.html with a recent browser.
+launch chat.html with a recent browser (like firefox or google chrome).

 ## Chat